Identity document: Nepal

 New biometric cards rolled out in 2018.
 Information displayed in both English and Nepali.

 Pakistan

 In Pakistan, all adult citizens must register for the Computerized National Identity Card (CNIC), with a unique number, at age 18.
 CNIC serves as an identification document to authenticate an individual's identity as a citizen of Pakistan.

 Earlier on, National Identity Cards (NICs) were issued to citizens of Pakistan.
 Now, the government has shifted all its existing records of National Identity Cards (NIC) to the central computerized database managed by NADRA.

-New CNIC's are machine readable and have security features such as facial and finger print information.
+New CNIC's are machine readable and have security features such as facial and fingerprint information.
 At the end of 2013, smart national identity cards, SNICs, were also made available.

 Palestine

 The Palestinian Authority issues identification cards following agreements with Israel.
 Since 1995, in accordance to the Oslo Accords, the data is forwarded to Israeli databases and verified.
 In February 2014, a presidential decision issued by Palestinian president Mahmoud Abbas to abolish the religion field was announced.
 Israel has objected to abolishing religion on Palestinian IDs because it controls their official records, IDs and passports and the PA does not have the right to make amendments to this effect without the prior approval of Israel.
 The Palestinian Authority in Ramallah said that abolishing religion on the ID has been at the center of negotiations with Israel since 1995.
 The decision was criticized by Hamas officials in Gaza Strip, saying it is unconstitutional and will not be implemented in Gaza because it undermines the Palestinian cause.